maxhbr/LDBcollector/md/BSD-4-Clause.md

                         "BSD-4-Clause"
                     ],
                     "__impliedId": "BSD-4-Clause",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, this license was rescinded by the author on 22 July 1999."
+                                "Per SPDX.org, this license was rescinded by the author on 22 July 1999."
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [